Electrical Services Offered

 - A lightning strike up to one mile away can do damage to your sensitive equipment.

 - Furthermore surges also travel through your phone lines, and cable/satellite lines.

 - As a result damaging power spikes also occur WITHIN your home’s wiring as well.

 - You get up to 30% more life out of your appliances and equipment if you use surge protectors.

 You may ask: Why do I need special protection from surges?

-Electronics are becoming increasingly sophisticated and utilize technology that was not even conceived of just five years ago.
-Items like the ones listed above are damaged by even small voltage changes.
-Part of the danger is that the damage from small surges can add up over time and may eventually shorten the life of your equipment or even destroy it.
+Utilization of technology that did not even exist five years ago is causing electronics to become increasingly sophisticated.
+Even small voltage changes can damage these items.
+Part of the danger, is that the damage from small surges can add up over time, and furthermore may eventually shorten the life of your equipment or even destroy it.

 What does a Surge Device protect?